Local Codes of Ethics

-This page provides examples of ethics codes adopted by cities, counties, and special purpose districts in Washington State.
+This page provides examples of ethics codes that have been adopted by cities, counties, and special purpose districts in Washington State, highlighting common ethics and conflict of interest concerns.

 - It allows the municipality to further explain what is covered by state law;